RJ10Rushikesh/weather-app/README.md

 # Weather App

-This is a weather application built using HTML, CSS, and Express (Node.js).
+This is a weather application built using HTML, CSS, and React.js.
 The app provides real-time weather updates for any city using the OpenWeather API.
 Additionally, it changes the background image to reflect the city being searched, utilizing the Unsplash API.

 ## Features